MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/microsoft-365-vpn-implement-split-tunnel.md

 >- For an overview of using VPN split tunneling to optimize Microsoft 365 connectivity for remote users, see [Overview: VPN split tunneling for Microsoft 365](microsoft-365-vpn-split-tunnel.md).
 >- For information about optimizing Microsoft 365 worldwide tenant performance for users in China, see [Microsoft 365 performance optimization for China users](microsoft-365-networking-china.md).

 For many years, enterprises have been using VPNs to support remote experiences for their users.
-Whilst core workloads remained on-premises, a VPN from the remote client routed through a datacenter on the corporate network was the primary method for remote users to access corporate resources.
+While core workloads remained on-premises, a VPN from the remote client routed through a datacenter on the corporate network was the primary method for remote users to access corporate resources.
 To safeguard these connections, enterprises build layers of network security solutions along the VPN paths.
 This security was built to protect internal infrastructure and to safeguard mobile browsing of external web sites by rerouting traffic into the VPN and then out through the on-premises Internet perimeter.
 VPNs, network perimeters, and associated security infrastructure were often purpose-built and scaled for a defined volume of traffic, typically with most connectivity being initiated from within the corporate network, and most of it staying within the internal network boundaries.

 For quite some time, VPN models where all connections from the remote user device are routed back into the on-premises network (known as _forced tunneling_) were largely sustainable as long as the concurrent scale of remote users was modest and the traffic volumes traversing VPN were low.
 Some customers continued to use VPN force tunneling as the status quo even after their applications moved from inside the corporate perimeter to public SaaS clouds, Microsoft 365 being a prime example.

-The use of forced tunneled VPNs for connecting to distributed and performance-sensitive cloud applications is suboptimal, but the negative effect of that may have been accepted by some enterprises so as to maintain the status quo from a security perspective.
+The use of forced tunneled VPNs for connecting to distributed and performance-sensitive cloud applications is suboptimal, but the negative effect have been accepted by some enterprises so as to maintain the security status quo.
 An example diagram of this scenario can be seen below:

 ![Split Tunnel VPN configuration.](../media/vpn-split-tunneling/enterprise-network-traditional.png)

 This problem has been growing for many years, with many customers reporting a significant shift of network traffic patterns.
 Traffic that used to stay on premises now connects to external cloud endpoints.
-Numerous Microsoft customers report that previously, around 80% of their network traffic was to some internal source (represented by the dotted line in the above diagram).
-In 2020 that number is now around 20% or lower as they have shifted major workloads to the cloud, these trends are not uncommon with other enterprises.
+Many Microsoft customers report that previously, around 80% of their network traffic was to some internal source (represented by the dotted line in the above diagram).
+In 2020 that number is now around 20% or lower as they have shifted major workloads to the cloud, these trends aren't uncommon with other enterprises.
 Over time, as the cloud journey progresses, the above model becomes increasingly cumbersome and unsustainable, preventing an organization from being agile as they move into a cloud first world.

 The worldwide COVID-19 crisis has escalated this problem to require immediate remediation.
 The need to ensure employee safety has generated unprecedented demands on enterprise IT to support work-from-home productivity at a massive scale.
-Microsoft Microsoft 365 is well positioned to help customers fulfill that demand, but high concurrency of users working from home generates a large volume of Microsoft 365 traffic which, if routed through forced tunnel VPN and on-premises network perimeters, causes rapid saturation and runs VPN infrastructure out of capacity.
+Microsoft 365 is well positioned to help customers fulfill that demand, but high concurrency of users working from home generates a large volume of Microsoft 365 traffic which, if routed through forced tunnel VPN and on-premises network perimeters, causes rapid saturation and runs VPN infrastructure out of capacity.
 In this new reality, using VPN to access Microsoft 365 is no longer just a performance impediment, but a hard wall that not only impacts Microsoft 365 but critical business operations that still have to rely on the VPN to operate.

 Microsoft has been working closely with customers and the wider industry for many years to provide effective, modern solutions to these problems from within our own services, and to align with industry best practice.
-[Connectivity principles](./microsoft-365-network-connectivity-principles.md) for the Microsoft 365 service have been designed to work efficiently for remote users whilst still allowing an organization to maintain security and control over their connectivity.
+[Connectivity principles](./microsoft-365-network-connectivity-principles.md) for the Microsoft 365 service have been designed to work efficiently for remote users while still allowing an organization to maintain security and control over their connectivity.
 These solutions can also be implemented quickly with limited work yet achieve a significant positive impact on the problems outlined above.

 Microsoft's recommended strategy for optimizing remote worker's connectivity is focused on rapidly alleviating problems and providing high performance with a few simple steps.
 These steps adjust the legacy VPN approach for a few defined endpoints that bypass bottlenecked VPN servers.
 An equivalent or even superior security model can be applied at different layers to remove the need to secure all traffic at the egress of the corporate network.
 In most cases, this can be effectively achieved within hours and is then scalable to other workloads as requirements demand and time allows.